Mental Health Facilities Big Spring, TX

 Permian Basin Community Centers For Mh/mr - 61.0 miles from Big Spring, TX

 Permian Basin Community Centers For Mh/mr is a mental health treatment center in Midland, TX, located at 600 North Grant Avenue, 79701 zip code area.
 Permian Basin Community Centers For Mh/mr provides outpatient treatment and telemedicine/telehealth.
-Permian Basin Community Centers For Mh/mr offers behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Permian Basin Community Centers For Mh/mr also supports seniors or older adults, transitional age young adults and people with serious mental illness.
-Additional services at Permian Basin Community Centers For Mh/mr consist of vocational rehabilitation services, supported housing and case management.
+Permian Basin Community Centers For Mh/mr offers psychotropic medication, behavior modification and trauma therapy to seniors 65 or older, adults and young adults.
+Permian Basin Community Centers For Mh/mr also supports children/adolescents with serious emotional disturbance, veterans and seniors or older adults.
+Additional services at Permian Basin Community Centers For Mh/mr consist of psychosocial rehabilitation services, intensive case management and housing services.

 Learn More